caltechlibrary/cold/presentations/presentation1.md

 # Why TypeScript?

-- TypeScript is a supperset of JavaScript
+- TypeScript is a superset of JavaScript
   - Less to learn, essentially an "upskill" of your JavaScript knowledge
 - Typed langauges have advantages when developing more complex applications
 - Typed langauges tend to do better when compiled

-# Why compiled Typescript?
+# Why compiled TypeScript?

 - Deno doesn't need to be installed on app server
 - Executables are trivial to install